gael-millot/genetic_linkage/README.md

 ## WHAT'S NEW IN

+### v2.0

+Pipeline ok.
+The checking process output has to be debugged (a few error messages) but not critical for the analysis

 ### v1.0

-Pipeline ok but lack the information coputing and the checking part has to be debugged
+Pipeline ok but lack the information assembly and the checking part has to be debugged